Amy Diaz: Miss Rhode Island Teen USA

 Diaz won her first notable pageant title in 2001 when she was crowned Miss Rhode Island Teen USA 2001.
 She represented Rhode Island in the Miss Teen USA 2001 pageant held in South Padre Island, Texas in August 2001.

 Miss Rhode Island USA

 In September 2007, Diaz won the Miss Rhode Island USA 2008 title in a state pageant held in Providence.
-This was Diaz's first attempt at the Rhode Island title, although she placed third runner-up at Miss Florida USA 2007.
+This was her first attempt at the Rhode Island title, although she placed third runner-up at Miss Florida USA 2007.
 Diaz is the first Miss Teen USA delegate to win a Miss USA 2008 state title.

 Miss USA

-She competed in the Miss USA 2008 pageant held in Las Vegas, Nevada and placed in the top 15.
+Diaz competed in the Miss USA 2008 pageant held in Las Vegas, Nevada and placed in the top 15.

 Miss Earth 2009

 Diaz won the crown and title of Miss Earth United States 2009 on July 22, 2009.
 She represented the United States in the 9th edition of Miss Earth beauty pageant, which was held at the Boracay Ecovillage Resort and Convention Center, in the Island of Boracay, Philippines, which started on November 1, 2009, and concluded on November 22, 2009.
 The Miss Earth winner serves as the spokesperson for the Miss Earth Foundation, the United Nations Environment Programme (UNEP) and other environmental organizations.
 There were 80 delegates from different countries and territories competed in the event.